LuckGribPurchaseAboutOffshoreRouting

 Introduction

-The ECMWF, European Centre for Medium-Range Weather Forecasts, is running an experimental research model which is exploring machine learning (ML) and artificial intelligence (AI) techniques.
+The ECMWF, European Centre for Medium-Range Weather Forecasts, is running an operational weather forecast model using machine learning (ML) and artificial intelligence (AI) techniques, called AIFS.

 AIFS